 - Sunflower family

-Are you familiar at all with any plants from the aster family, other than the namesake asters?
-Frankly, it would be difficult not to be.
+Most gardeners are familiar with other plants from the aster family besides the namesake asters.
 The group includes popular landscape plants such as:

-There are also some more obscure members of the family whose inclusion might surprise you, at first glance, such as common butterbur.
+There are also some more obscure members of the family whose inclusion might surprise you, at first glance, such as common butterbur (Petasites hybridus).

 So Much for "Purple Coneflower"

-- Their color is a golden-orange, whereas the mature bloom shown in the center gives an overall appearance of being orangey-pink (if you look closely, the rays are actually of a different color than the center).
+- Their color is a golden-orange, whereas the mature bloom gives an overall appearance of being orangey-pink at its frilly center (if you look closely, the rays are actually of a different color than the center).

-But there's one more stage in the flower's development: as it starts to slip past its prime, it loses most of its orange color and becomes more and more pink.
-You will start witnessing this phenomenon more and more in August.
+But there's one more stage in the flower's development: As it starts to slip past its prime, it loses most of its orange color and becomes more and more pink.
+You will start seeing this change in color in August in zone 5.

-When the flowers have matured and take on their "double" quality, I can't help thinking of them as having an exotic, puffy hairdo, as if straight from the salon.
-The blooms also have a light fragrance.
+When the flowers have matured and take on their "double" quality, they have an exotic, puffy hairdo in the center, as if straight from the salon (whereas "single" coneflowers sport a cone in the center).

-Secret Lust grows to be 3 feet high with a spread that is similar (or slightly less than that).
+Secret Lust grows in clumps that reach almost 3 feet high, with a spread that is similar.

-Where Does Secret Lust Coneflower Grow Best, How Do You Care for It?
+Where Secret Lust Coneflower Grows Best, How to Care for It

 Secret Lust coneflowers will grow best for gardeners located in planting zones 3 to 8.
 The genus is indigenous to North America.
-Grow it in full sun and in soil that drains well.
+Ideally, you'll want to grow it in full sun and in a loamy soil that drains well.
+But the plant is somewhat clay-tolerant.
 It is a drought-tolerant perennial once established.
 Fertilize with compost.

-As a low-maintenance plant, there is not much you have to do to it after it does become established.
+As a low-maintenance plant, there is not much you have to do to this long-blooming perennial after it does become established.
 Deadhead to promote reblooming.
 Divide in spring if the clump seems to be flagging as the years go by.
 Happily, coneflowers are deer-resistant perennials.

-There are too many cultivars even to attempt a complete listing here, but I will mention some notable examples:
+There are too many cultivars even to attempt a complete listing here, but here are some notable examples: